Kurt-Tito/jmp/README.md

 # **jmp**
-Simple 2D, infinite-scrolling jumping game made with Unity.
+A small project where I created a simple 2D, infinite-scrolling jumping game made with Unity.
 Controls: Tap to jump, Tap & Hold to jump longer.
+This project was intended for learning the Unity Engine and deploying applications to the Play Store.
+*All assets were designed and created by me*

 ## **Preview**
 <p float="left">